 In person, or not— over the wire, or web, I ask a LOT of questions.
 And I listen to your answers.
 My brain picks up inconsistencies in what you’re saying, telling me you are lying to yourself, and subsequently…me.

 The first time my DH (of 20 yrs now) met my mother, she said to him, “My daughter (me) was born old.”

 What she meant was, I was born plugged in.
 I don’t know why.
 A genetic anomaly?
 My senses feel hyper-charged—touch, taste, sound, even vision (clarity in peripheral sight) seem heightened, compared to most (and not just by my reckoning).
 OCD?
 Bipolar?
 Maybe.
 I’ve spent a lifetime trying to process the massive amount of information I get from others, and it’s exhausting.
-And I hate it.
 And I wish I could shut it down, live like most everyone else.

 I’ve picked up patterns in human behavior along the way.
 Lots!
 It’s another reason I can tell what you’re feeling, often before you know.
 I can now predict likely responses to an enormous array of specific stimuli.
 It’s a fantastic tool for writing believable characters.
 And understanding what motivates people is equally beneficial for developing marketing campaigns with great response rates.

 Yet, I struggle with living plugged in.
 It’s emotionally costly.
 I lose myself while inside others, acutely feel their pain, their sorrow, their fears and hopes.
 I’ve tried to shut my senses down with drugs, both prescription, and not.
 I had an allergic reaction to Prozac that almost killed me, and no reaction at all to weed over time.